Requirements

 Select one laboratory course from psychology 2700–2799.1

-Select one additional elective course excluding independent study.1
+Select one additional elective course including independent study.1

 Additional Information and Department Policies

-• Students who wish to pursue honors in psychology should identify a potential faculty mentor in their junior year.
-Honors is a two semester sequence in the senior year.
-Honors projects courses do not count toward the core, laboratory, advanced course, or topics level requirements for the major.
-Guidelines for the honors program are available on the department website
+• Majors may also apply to pursue honors in psychology.
+Honors is a two-semester sequence in the senior year, one semester of which can count as elective credit for the major.
+Guidelines for the honors program are available on the department website.

-• Students must take PSYC 2510 Research Design in Psychology before PSYC 2520 Data Analysis and before any course numbered 2700 or higher.
-PSYC 2520 Data Analysis must be taken concurrently with or prior to any course numbered 2700 or higher.
-If possible, students should begin their laboratory work no later than the first semester of their junior year.
+• Students must take PSYC 2510 Research Design in Psychology before PSYC 2520 Data Analysis.
+Students must take PSYC 2520 Data Analysis prior to any course numbered 2700 or higher.
+Students must take advanced seminar courses in their junior or senior year.

-• Those who plan to study away from campus for one or both semesters of their junior year should complete at least one laboratory course before leaving for their off-campus experience and plan their courses so that they can complete the major after returning to campus.
-Students should speak with the chair of the department regarding their off-campus study plans and transfer of credit toward the major.
-Laboratory or advanced courses taken elsewhere may be counted as electives, but are not normally counted toward the laboratory or advanced course requirement.
-However, the department has occasionally allowed such courses to meet those requirements.
-Please meet with Chair if you believe the course taken elsewhere is comparable to a department lab or seminar.
+• Students who plan to study away should plan their courses so that they can complete the major after returning to campus.
+Students should communicate with the department chair regarding their off-campus study plans and the transfer of credit toward the major.
+Research Design and Data Analysis courses taken elsewhere are typically not counted toward the major or minor.
+Laboratory or advanced seminar courses taken elsewhere may be counted as electives or topics-level credits, but are not normally counted toward the laboratory or advanced course requirements.

-• Majors and minors may double-count certain courses with certain other departments or programs.
-Students who coordinate a major in psychology with digital and computational studies, education, or environmental studies may double count certain courses.
-Majors and minors may double count PSYC 2520 Data Analysis toward another major or minor that requires a quantitative or data analytic course.
-Please meet with Chair to discuss your options for double counting.
+• Majors and minors may double-count certain courses with other departments or programs.
+For example, students who coordinate a major in psychology with digital and computational studies, education, or environmental studies often double count certain courses.
+Psychology majors and minors may also double-count PSYC 2520 Data Analysis toward another major or minor that requires a quantitative or data-analytic course.
+The psychology department does not limit the number of psychology courses that may be counted toward other majors or minors.
+Please communicate with the department chair of the other department to discuss your options for double-counting.

 • Students who major or minor in psychology may not also major in neuroscience; students who major in neuroscience may not also major or minor in psychology.